Last updated on 2026-02-02

 The Computer Engineering Technology program is structured to provide a comprehensive education over a period of three years.
 The program includes:

-• Optional co-op industry placement, allowing students to work in the field for up to sixteen months.
+- Optional co-op industry placement, allowing students to work in the field for up to 16 months.

-This program is delivered in a hybrid format, combining in-class instruction with practical lab work.
-Students will engage in various projects that require them to apply their knowledge in real-world scenarios, ensuring they are well-prepared for their future careers.
+This program is delivered in a hybrid format, combining in-class instruction with practical lab work, ensuring that students are well-prepared for the workforce upon graduation.

 Featured Experiences

-• Optional co-op program providing real-world work experience.
+- Optional co-op program providing real-world industry experience.

 Career Options